 We are proud to share that with the commitment of the Middle School Green Team, we received our Oregon Green Schools certification in the spring of 2016.
 The Green Team has also worked to greatly reduce waste during lunch, including instituting the use of composting bins.

-In 2015, 2017, and 2018 Cascades Academy was named one of Oregon Business magazine's 100 Best Green Workplaces in Oregon.
+Cascades Academy is often named one of Oregon Business magazine's 100 Best Green Workplaces in Oregon.
 Based on its widely recognized 100 Best Companies to Work For in Oregon project, the 100 Best Green Workplaces are determined by an anonymous employee survey and an independent assessment of the employers' sustainability practices.
 Survey questions cover topics ranging from waste reduction to sustainability to mass transit.
 This ranking shows that Cascades Academy has implemented a variety of green policies and that their employees place a high value on sustainable practices and believe the school's commitment to them is exceptional.
 It's a remarkable feat considering more than 13,500 employees across the state completed the survey.